vatsan143/Ex-3-Implementation-of-Half-adder-and-Full-adder-circuit-using-verilog-HDL./README.md

 Program:
 /*
 Program to design a half adder and full adder circuit and verify its truth table in quartus using Verilog programming.
-Developed by: v.sanjay
+Developed by: Baudhigan D
-RegisterNumber:  23012749
+RegisterNumber:  23012654

 half_adder:
 module half_adder(a,b,s,c);